brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 4. Harris, M. (2012, July 2).
 Six ways to SAXPY.
 NVIDIA Technical Blog. https://developer.nvidia.com/blog/six-ways-saxpy/

 [^1]: This is a performance bottleneck that occurs in multi-threaded programs when a CPU-intensive thread holds the Global Interpreter Lock (GIL) for an extended period, preventing other threads - including I/O-bound ones - from running.
 This effectively serializes execution and can cause application-wide delays, leading to unresponsiveness.
+[^2]: All-reduce is a fundamental collective communication operation used in distributed Ai training, to efficiently synchronize and aggregate data (most commonly gradients), across multiple devices.
+The first phase **reduction phase** each device calculates its local contribution to the overall computation (e.g. gradients from a subset of data), and these are then combined "reduced" across all devices (via summation, averaging or another operation) to incorporate into a global result.
+The second phase is the **broadcast phase** where the aggregated global result is then distributed back to all participating devices, so every device has access to the same, synchronized information for subsequent steps.